CodersAlgo/Instagram/README.md

 # Instagram
-You can find all codes from the codersalgo instagram in this repository . visit https://codersalgo.com to learn more about Data structures and algorithms .
+You can find all codes from the codersalgo instagram 🤩 in this repository.

+visit 🌐 https://codersalgo.com to learn Data structures and algorithms 👨‍💻 in an easy and effective manner ❣️.

+i'll see you there 😃 .